mitaxe/smart-tickets/README.md

 # smart-tickets
-Easy way to buy tickets!
+The Easiest way to buy tickets!